lamaral/accel-ppp-docs/guides/BRAS_tuning.rst

 Disable NIC offloads
 ^^^^^^^^^^^^^^^^^^^^
 Disable hardware offloads,increase Tx/Rx buffers and queue length on your NICs to prevent speed problems.
+Please note, that GSO offload changed to tx-gso-partial in Linux kernels 4.15 and later.

 Debian ``/etc/network/interfaces``: